 EDUHSD Virtual Academy at Shenandoah provides an online blended learning model that utilizes Canvas: The same learning management system used by our local community college.
 Additionally, students use district approved Apex courses to fulfill elective requirements.
 Starting in the spring of 2016, the Virtual Academy began utilizing Middlebury University's curriculum in order to provide students with an A-G approved foreign language program.
-At the start of the 2016-17 school year, students were also afforded the option of taking classes through BYU online.
+Many Virtual Academy students also enroll concurrently at Folsom Lake College.
+Starting in the spring of 2018, Folsom Lake College will offer two college level courses on site at the Virtual Academy during the school day.